Is there a difference between niche and audience? What do you focus on?

 For example, after working as a freelance copywriter, Pam Foster decided to specialize in pet copywriting.

-When you are choosing the niche for your new blog, think if the subject you want to write about is overdone or you have something unique to say.
+When you are choosing the niche for your new blog, think if the subject you want to write about is overdone or if you have something unique to say.
 Will it be useful to your audience or it will be one more similar topic on the Internet?

 Specify your niche and audience you will know where to find people who you want to work with.
 Then your marketing strategy will be more efficient.